Trump’s divisive words collide with his call for unity

 New Jersey Sen. Cory Booker was delivering a speech on gun violence and white nationalism Wednesday at the Charleston, South Carolina, church where nine black parishioners were killed in 2015.
 Pete Buttigieg, the mayor of South Bend, Indiana, released a detailed plan for gun control and deterrence.

 Gidley and other White House officials denounced suggestions that Trump’s rhetoric was in any way responsible for the shooting.
-They called it “dangerous,” ‘’pathetic,” ‘’disgusting.”
+They called it “dangerous,” ‘’pathetic” and “disgusting.”

-“It’s not the politician’s fault when somebody acts out their evil intention,” he said, pointing to other shooters who have expressed political preferences for Democratic politicians including Massachusetts Sen. Elizabeth Warren and Vermont’s Bernie Sanders.
+“It’s not the politician’s fault when somebody acts out their evil intention,” Gidley said, pointing to other shooters who have expressed political preferences for Democratic politicians such as Massachusetts Sen. Elizabeth Warren and Vermont Sen. Bernie Sanders.

 “It is shameful that Democrats are unable to prevent themselves from politicizing a moment of national grief,” added Trump campaign spokesman Tim Murtaugh.